sjunges/rubicon/README.md

 2.58312606812
 ================================================================================
 15 Factory Total WMC
+...
 ```

 To interpret this output and build the table:

+* The "Rubicon build" sub-column is read off of the "Compilation Time" timing results.
+For instance, in the above, the "Factories 12 rubicon build time" is `0.177648067474`.
+* The "Rubicon WMC" time is retrieved by subtracting the total time by the compilation time and then dividing by 5.
+For instance, the "Factories 12 WMC Time" entry is computed as `(2.38292193413 - 0.17776)/ 5 =0.441032387`.

+Note again that there may be slight differences in timings between these exact results and  those in the paper due to differing environments.

 **Table 1 (middle column)**:
 From the following output of storm, we distilled the build and model checking times.